spacecookie-is-taken/StriveFrameViewer/README.md

 - Add controls to toggle or adjust features like segment truncation
 - figure out how to pull game controls, to avoid needing customization of reset key
 - Add data about largest gap for each player
+- Detect if the game or replay is paused
+- Save option data between game sessions

 ## Disabling
 The simplest way to disable this and any other ue4ss mods is to delete or remove the ```dwmapi.dll``` file from the game files.
 If this file is not present, the rest of the mod will not be loaded when the game is launched.